 When all is said and done, my core belief is that humans are fundamentally good and that they will continue to look after each other during times of crisis and suffering.

 Sure, this is a stark contrast to the myth that humans by nature are selfish, aggressive and quick to panic.
-This is what Dutch biologist Frans de Waal calls the veneer theory, which is the idea that civilisation is nothing more than a thin veneer that will crack at the slightest sign of stress or provocation.
+Dutch biologist Frans de Waal calls the veneer theory, which is the idea that civilisation is nothing more than a thin veneer that will crack at the slightest sign of stress or provocation.

-It’s clear to me that when a crisis looms - and we in Australia have suffered a lot of them in recent years, from the global pandemic to bushfires, flooding and even mass redundancies amid economic turmoil - humans often revert to the best version of themselves.
+It’s clear that when a crisis looms - and we in Australia have suffered a lot of them in recent years, from the global pandemic to bushfires, flooding and even mass redundancies amid economic turmoil - humans often revert to the best version of themselves.

-When I think about the outlook for mental health in the workplace, I want to avoid repeating what so many others have already said.
+When I think about the outlook for mental health in the workplace, I want to avoid repeating what many others have already said.

-deep systemic change
+great systemic change

 The growing mental health crisis, exacerbated and made impossible to ignore thanks to the global coronavirus pandemic, will continue to impact organisations and their workers well into the future.